Cleanings and Dental Check-ups

 What is Gum Disease?

-Without proper oral care these bacteria can cause inflammation of the gums (gingivitis), penetrate the gum line, and finally spread into the underlying bone (periodontitis).
-Left untreated, periodontal disease can lead to complete destruction of the tooth's supporting tissues, abscesses and tooth loss.
+With poor oral care, this bacteria can cause inflammation of the gums (gingivitis), penetrate the gumline and finally spread into the underlying bone (periodontitis).
+If not treated, periodontal disease can lead to complete destruction of the tooth's supporting tissues, abscesses and tooth loss.